Summer Camp

 OR

 Both of our camps are mostly outdoors, so make sure your child likes to spend time in nature before you sign them up!
-For 2025, we are expecting the Nature Explorers to spend a good bit it time using our new kayaks!
-So youth should be comfortable being on the water.
+In 2026, the Nature Explorers will spend time at and on the pond learning to kayak.
+Please make sure your child is comfortable being on the water if they are in this age group.

 Below you will find information on: